 S. oryzae management in the past has been based on chemical fumigation and protective grain insecticides.
 However, the continued use of these chemicals has been associated with some documented problems such as insecticide resistance, resurgence of the primary pest, outbreak of secondary pests, and health and environmental hazards (khan.et.al 2016).
-The problems mentioned above have led to much focus on developing environmental friendly options, especially those involving insecticidal properties of botanicals, which are known to be environmentally friendly and cause no toxicity while providing for efficient mortality among the stored-product beetles.
-There are many botanicals such as neem, eucalyptus, Vitex negundo, Ageratum conyzoides, Ocimum spp, and others that were tested on stored wheat as a means of killing S. oryzae adults and damaging grain.
-Considering the high phytochemical content of the plant and its effectiveness against stored grain beetle species, the ethanolic leaf extract is an interesting but less explored avenue for a natural pest repellent in stored grains.
+These have led to much focus on developing environmentally friendly options, especially those involving insecticidal properties of botanicals, which are known to be environmentally friendly and cause no toxicity while providing for efficient mortality among the stored-product beetles.
+There are many botanicals such as neem, eucalyptus, Vitex negundo, Ageratum conyzoides, Ocimum spp, and others that have been tested on stored wheat as a means to control S. oryzae adults.
+Considering the high phytochemical content of the plant and its effectiveness against stored grain beetle species, ethanolic leaf extract is an interesting but less explored avenue for a natural pest repellent in stored grains.
 The objective of this experiment was to test the insecticidal effect of ethanolic leaf extract of O. kilimandscharicum on adult S. oryzae in stored wheat.
 We tested the effects of dosage and time on mortality in order to establish its potential for use as a natural pest repellent in stored wheat.

 Plant-derived insecticides composed of secondary metabolites from the plant serve as an ecologically sound and cost-effective alternative to chemical insecticides.
 Various plants of the family Lamiaceae, particularly those that are from the genus Ocimum, have received considerable attention in literature as excellent sources of terpenoids, phenolics, flavonoids, and essential oils that exhibit insecticidal, repellent, fumigant, and antifeedant activity (Bakkali et al., 2008; Prabhuet al., 2011).
 This includes the plant species called Ocimum kilimandscharicum Guerke, commonly known as Camphor Basil or African Basil, which is a perennial aromatic plant endemic to East Africa.

 The essential oil extracted from this plant is rich in camphor and 1,8-cineole that exhibit remarkable neurotoxin and acetylcholinesterase inhibitory activities against various insects (Mkenda et al., 2020; Janneh& Sey, 2018).Although several bioassay studies for the essential oils of O. kilimandscharicum have been carried out in the past, there is little information available in the literature regarding the study of the insecticidal activity of crude solvent extracts of O. kilimandscharicum against the storage pest S. oryzae.
 In addition, the preparation of ethanolic extract can provide a stable as well as cost-effective preparation compared with the essential oils.
-Hence, the present work was carried out with an objective to assess the insecticidal efficacy of ethanolic leaf extract of O. kilimandscharicum in different concentrations (20%, 30%, 40%, and 50% v/v) against S. oryzae adults.
+Hence, the present work was carried out with an objective to assess the insecticidal efficacy of ethanolic leaf extract of O. kilimandscharicum in different concentrations (20%, 30%, 40%, and 50% v/v) against S. oryzae adults with time.

 2. Materials and Methods